juice-shop/pwning-juice-shop/part3/codebase.md

 }
 ```

-:rotating_light: Unit tests for all services can be found next to their
+🚨 Unit tests for all services can be found next to their
 `*.service.ts` files in the `frontend/src/app/Services` folder as
 `*.service.spec.ts` files.
 They are
 [Jasmine 2](https://jasmine.github.io) specifications which are executed